frpiana/students/README.md

 17. "Q08_Negative feedback"

 ## How to install the program
-The file _student.exe_ is in the _dist_ folder of the repository.
+The file _student.exe_ v1.0.0 can be downloaded at the link [here](https://github.com/frpiana/students/releases/download/v1.0.0/students_v1-0-0.exe) or in the assets section of release page on github.
+The same file is also available in the _dist_ folder of the repository.
 Copy it in a folder of the hard disk, in example: _"C:\Users\user_name\Documents\executables"_.
 The folder names of the path should not contain any spaces.

 From the start menú search for "Edit the system enviroment variables for you account".